anderson-aristotle/js-objects-constructors/README.md

 It is conventional to use a leading underscore (`_`) on a property name to indicate to future developers that the property is **not** intended for direct access or assignment.
-Nothing in JavaScript enforces this convention, but developers should consider any property with a leading underscore *private* to object (not accessible from the outside).
+Nothing in JavaScript enforces this convention, but developers should consider any property with a leading underscore *private* to the object (not accessible from the outside).

 `const` is just like `let`, except `const` will not let you re-assign a value to the same name.